aaronoppenheimer/l8r/README.md

   l8rPassword
 ~~~~

-If you like, you can use the key manager to encrypt the environment variables and decrypt them in the script; if you choose not to do this, change the script to make plaintext=True.
+If you like, you can use the key manager to encrypt the environment variables and decrypt them in the script; if you choose not to do this, change the script to make encrypted_credentials=False.

 ### Enjoy